cybergarage/puzzledb-go/README.md

 PuzzleDB has the following features:

-- Redis
-- MongoDB
+- Support for existing query protocols:
-- MySQL
+  - Redis, MongoDB and MySQL
+- Support for multi-data models:
+  - Key-value, Document and Relational.

 This technology preview version has the following major limitations: